sausheong/ga/README.md

 ![Dark and light colored peppered moths](/imgs/moths.jpg)

 So that's natural selection.
 How does genetic algorithms come into the picture?
-Genetic algorithms are heuristics that uses the same mechanisms as natural selection --  genes, population, variation, fitness, selection, reproduction, inheritance and mutation.
+Genetic algorithms are heuristics that uses the same mechanisms as natural selection --  DNA, population, variation, fitness, selection, reproduction, inheritance and mutation.

 * DNA -- define organisms that have one or more DNA
 * Population -- start with an initial population of organisms with different genes (values) for their DNA